-Monex Europe Limited is an indirect subsidiary of Banco Monex and is a company incorporated under the laws of the United Kingdom (England and Wales) which operates as an Authorised Payment Institution engaged in foreign exchange transactions, international payment services and money transmission, reason why it has to operate as such, under the heading of "money remittances", authorization from the Financial Conduct Authority (FCA), that regulates the financial services industry in the United Kingdom under the Payment Services Regulations 2012.
+Monex Europe Limited is an indirect subsidiary of the aforementioned MNI Holding and Monex Europe Holdings Limited (sub-holdings).
+It is a company incorporated under the laws of the United Kingdom (England and Wales) which operates as an Authorised Payment Institution engaged in foreign exchange transactions, international payment services and money transmission, reason why it has to operate as such, under the heading of "money remittances", authorization from the Financial Conduct Authority (FCA), that regulates the financial services industry in the United Kingdom under the Payment Services Regulations 2017.